IN-GAME RULES AND POLICIES

 Customer service will investigate all reports and if the chat behavior is found to be in violation of conduct standards suspension may be applied to the account holder in violation.
 Some examples of chat behavior that may be in violation of conduct standards are:

 - Disruptive Discussion (religious/political)

 Please note - we do not hold all chat channels to the same standards.
-Global chat channels such as Nation and Local chat are held to higher standards that more private channels such as Group, Society and Tells.
-Some chat behaviors (except threats) may be allowed in more private chat settings.
+Global chat channels such as Nation and Local chat are held to higher standards that more private channels such as Group, Society and Tells due to their access and default settings.
+Some otherwise-disallowed public chat behavior (except threats, which are never allowed) may be allowed in more private chat settings.

 Do not repeat offensive chat from other players in chat channels as players engaging in this behavior may also be subject to penalty.

 In game chat or threads posted to our forums accusing or identifying players that are believed to be in violation of game rules will be removed.
 All rule violation reports must go through our support team for investigation.
 Violators of this rule may be muted and/or be suspended.

 You may not post, broadcast or reproduce in-game or on official forums or websites, without express written permission, any private correspondence between official representatives of Vision Online Games or Flying Lab Software and community members.
 This includes any private messages, conversations or support ticket responses involving GMs, Developers and Forum Moderators.

 Violation of game rules or conduct standards may result in warning, suspension or ban of accounts and/or account holders.
 Our customer service/support team will be the sole arbiters of all violation determinations and assessed penalties.